-The expert wheel alignment techs at J&T Automotive are trained to account for minor road slant.
+The expert wheel alignment techs at J&T Automotive are trained to account for minor road slants.
 An accurately performed wheel alignment will allow a vehicle to drive straight on most roadways.
-It can be quite annoying when your car pulls to the right when driving.
+It can be quite annoying when your car pulls to the right while driving.

 Brake or Suspension Problems

 A consistent pull in one direction, no matter what road you are on, is indicative of an issue with your vehicle’s wheel alignment.
 This pull occurs whenever you let go of the steering wheel, which is a symptom of a bad alignment.
 If your car pulls to the right when you do something other than releasing the steering wheel, chances are it’s not a problem with the wheel alignment.
 Let us say, for example, your car pulls to the right when you apply the brakes.
 This could indicate a problem with either brake or suspension components since your vehicle drives true when the brakes are not applied.